ydahal1/ydahal1/jokes.md

-Wife told me to take the spider out instead of killing it...
-We had some drinks, cool guy, wants to be a web developer.
+Why do ducks make great detectives?
+They always quack the case.

 [
-Mon Mar  2 00:37:53 UTC 2026
+Tue Mar  3 00:38:50 UTC 2026
  ]